 The 1986 Tom Hanks film ''Film/TheMoneyPit'' was intended to be [[WholePlotReference a modern version]], except the house doesn't get torn down and rebuilt.

 The main character is James Blandings, a successful advertising executive.
-He and his wife Muriel grow tired of their Manhattan apartment and seek out a country estate.
-They fall in love with "the old Hackett place" an old farmstead with a dilapidated colonial farmhouse.
+He and his wife Muriel grow tired of their Manhattan apartment and seek out a country estate in Connecticut.
+They fall in love with "the old Hackett place", an old farmstead with a dilapidated colonial farmhouse.
 They originally try to remodel the house but eventually decide to tear it down and build new.
 The rest of the story is a series of disasters as they overspend their budget and fight with contractors.

 * AskAStupidQuestion: From the movie, "What in the world are shrunk mills?"
 "Probably mills that are shrunk."

 * BookEnds: See Breaking The Fourth Wall below.

 * BreakingTheFourthWall: The movie opens with narration by Bill Cole, who then addresses the camera directly.
 At the end, all three look at the camera, while James invites the viewer to "come over and see us some time."

 * EurekaMoment: James finally gets the inspiration for the new WHAM jingle from a phrase his maid says.

 * GeorgeWashingtonSleptHere: One of the selling points of the house is that General Gates supposedly stopped to water his horses there during the Revolutionary War.

 * HaveAGayOldTime: Muriel asks for the walls to be painted "a very gay yellow".